astropy/astropy/docs/development/workflow/development_workflow.rst

     pip install -e . # Where pip is pip3; note the dot after a space is necessary

-Note that aliasing python3 to python and pip3 to pip may be useful in this context, while keeping python2 as an exception.
+Note that aliasing python3 to python and pip3 to pip may be useful in this context, while keeping python2 and pip2 as an exception.

 .. _edit-flow: